adamsanderson/brook/README.md

 # Brook

-Brook is a simple feed reader built to work with webext compatible browser extensions.
+Brook is a simple feed reader built to work with webext compatible browsers.
 At the moment, this means Firefox since it's the primary browser I use that supports the sidebar API.

 ## Development